RaspiKidd/Blog/content/post/Marty-Review.md

 Marty is ready to code out of the box once you have paired him with a device but, you can also add more functionality to him by adding a Raspberry Pi and take your programming and Marty to the next level.

 The one I was really interested in though was being able to control Marty by using a micro:bit.
-Again this was easy to do by following the Scratch guides to download Scrtach link for your chosen platform and the HEX file to download on to the micro:bit.
-You can only use Marty and micro:bit through the Web App wihich required connecting Marty to the WIFI network.
+Again this was easy to do by following the Scratch guides to download Scratch link for your chosen platform and the HEX file to download on to the micro:bit.
+You can only use Marty and micro:bit through the Web App which required connecting Marty to the WIFI network.
 Again this is easy to do from within the Marty app.

 once all the set up was done I managed to code the micro:bit to control Marty by using the tilt functions.
 Example of the code below: